blcxtranslations/blcx/_translated/chapter-0041.md

 "Haha, first come first served.
 Can you, a rogue cultivator, even afford a mid-rank technique?"
 The youth ridiculed.
 "Moreover, even if you have the pills, do you dare to fight for it with my Yan family?"

 Yan family was a medium sized cultivator clan.
 They did not have many people, only about a dozen cultivators.
-However, their patriarch was at the great perfection of the Spirit Gathering stage and was only a step away from the Foundation Building stage.
+However, their patriarch was at the great perfection of the Spirit Condensation stage and was only a step away from the Foundation Establishment stage.

 This knowledge of the Yan family flashed in his mind.
 Lin Xuan did not say anything else and retrieved the pills from his bosom.
 "One hundred sixty Purified Essence pills, I will take it."